rackerlabs/docs-cloud-databases/api-docs/api-reference/methods/post-create-backup-version-accountid-backups.rst

       There is no limit to the number of nested backups you can create.
       However, the more nested backups you create, the higher the chances of a restore failure.
+   *  The ``copy_to`` attribute can be DFW, IAD, ORD, HKG, SYD.
+      The region of LON is not supported.
+   *  In the case of copying an incremental backup, a 400 Bad Request will return if the backup's parent is not found in the destination region.

 This table shows the possible response codes for this operation: